Making sure children know they have a voice is an important task. Learn how to teach your child to be assertive, with peers or adults.

 What happens if your child comes to you crying because he got into an argument with another child?

 At this point, explain a few responses he can try.
-You might say, “If it happens again, you can tell the other child you’re not done playing with the toy yet.”
+You might say, “If it happens again, first, stay calm.
+Then, in a kind but firm voice, you can tell the other child, ‘I’m not done playing with the toy yet’.”

-By practicing how he’d respond, he’ll feel better prepared should a similar situation arise.
-If anything, he now knows that he has every right to assert himself instead of always relenting.
+By practicing how he’d respond, he can feel better prepared and build his self-esteem should a similar situation arise.
+If anything, he now knows that he can assert his own rights and wants instead of relenting or resorting to passivity.

 My family has a custom of greeting everyone that arrives at a family party.
 If an aunt or uncle walked through the door, you were expected to get up and give them a hug or kiss.
-It didn’t matter how well you knew this person—you simply gave everyone a hug.
+It didn’t matter how well you knew this person—you simply hugged everyone.

 I’ve broken that tradition with my kids.

-While I still teach the value of respect, especially of elders, I also don’t force my kids to hug and kiss others if they don’t want to.
-I want them to learn that their physical space and personal boundaries are protected—that they have a voice in what’s okay or not okay.
+While I still teach the value of respect, especially for elders, I also don’t force my kids to hug and kiss others if they don’t want to (and especially if they’re going to throw a tantrum about it).
+I want them to learn that their physical boundaries are protected—that they have a voice in what’s okay or not okay.

 To foster respect and politeness, I encourage them to develop genuine relationships with other adults in their lives.
-Now, instead of forcing them to hug and kiss, they do so all on their own because they truly love these people.
+Now, instead of being forced to hug and kiss, they do so all on their own because they truly love these people.

-And for people they don’t know (or for the times they’re not in the mood), I find other ways to encourage greetings and showing respect.
+And for people they don’t know (or for the times they’re not in the mood), I find other ways to encourage saying hello and showing respect.
 High-fives, waves, or even postponing the hugs and kisses once they’ve warmed up work well.

 Forcing hugs when kids don’t feel like it sends conflicting messages.
-We want them to assert their personal boundaries, and then turn around and don’t respect it.
-Instead, allow your child to hold her ground, especially when it comes to her boundaries.
+We want them to assert their personal boundaries, and then turn around and don’t respect them.
+Instead, allow your child to hold her ground, especially when it comes to her physical boundaries.

-Boundaries extend beyond physical ones, too.
+Understanding and meeting her emotional boundaries are important, too.
 If she feels down and wants time and space to be alone, don’t let others try to cheer her sadness away.
-Respect her need to be alone without forcing your own agenda on her.
+Respect her need to be alone or away from a group of people without forcing your agenda on her.

 6. Praise your child’s strong opinions

 Sometimes, we’re too quick to label strong personalities as bad, especially if they overshadow those around them.
-Instead of pushing them aside as bad, recognize that these are desirable traits that can be honed and corrected.
+Instead, recognize that these are desirable traits that can be honed and corrected.

 7. Don’t suppress difficult feelings